By Sharon Hendricks

 To help part-time faculty understand how districts report service credit and to ensure they receive all service credit they have earned throughout their teaching careers when they retire, CalSTRS has opened new centers in Irvine, Glendale, and Santa Clara, staffed by benefits counselors trained to navigate part-time-faculty issues.

-Since 2009, when CalSTRS formed the Community College Part-Time Faculty Task Force to evaluate service credit reporting, evidence has mounted that many community colleges do not provide the retirement system with correctly calculated Full-Time Equivalent employment information for each part-time faculty member.
+Since 2009, when CalSTRS formed the Community College Part-Time Faculty Task Force to evaluate service credit reporting, evidence has mounted that many community colleges do not provide the retirement system with correctly calculated Full-Time Equivalent (FTE) employment information for each part-time faculty member.

 FTE is the hours a part-time employee would be required to work in one academic year if he or she were employed full-time in the same position.
 CalSTRS calculates a part-time member’s earnable salary by multiplying hourly pay rate by the FTE hours for a specific teaching assignment.
 However, if an employer reports the same FTE hours for all teaching assignments when they actually have different FTE hours, the service credit reported will be incorrect.